-Write a Business Book to Help Your Brand
+Write a Business Book

 You’re not alone.
 So many professionals get a strong urge to publish a book that highlights their niche market expertise.
 If you talk to PR experts, they will confirm that having a book with your name on it is a key element to any strategic branding campaign.